mrsh3ll/masscan.github.io/_posts/2020-09-18-bufferoverflow-0.md

 ~~~

 From source code we will understand that to get flag we need to call win().

 But  win() function is called only once if the application get a SISEGV signal.

 A **SIGSEGV** is an error(signal) caused by an invalid memory reference or a segmentation fault.

-so the vuln() function is executing first. vuln() using gets() which is very dangerous as you can see that on man page of gets.
+So the vuln() function is executing first. vuln() using gets() which is very dangerous as you can see that on man page of gets.

 ![Crepe](https://s3-media3.fl.yelpcdn.com/bphoto/cQ1Yoa75m2yUFFbY2xwuqw/348s.jpg)

-the buffer size is 16.
+The buffer size is 16.

-i am giving  30 'A' s to this binary. so definitely there will be a segmentation fault, win() function will get executed. we will get our flag. :)
+I am giving  30 'A' s to this binary. so definitely there will be a segmentation fault, win() function will get executed. we will get our flag. :)

 Lets do that.

 ![Crepe](https://s3-media3.fl.yelpcdn.com/bphoto/cQ1Yoa75m2yUFFbY2xwuqw/348s.jpg)

-we got the flaaaaaag :)
+We got the flaaaaaag :)